DVB Demos 2020

 Click for information on what each exhibitor will be demonstrating.

-ATEME will showcase its encoding and packaging platform TITAN, enabling delivery of end-to-end DVB-DASH services with a latency and quality aligned with traditional broadcast.
+DVB-DASH enabling ATEME‘s TITAN encoding and packaging platform to deliver end-to-end services with a latency and quality aligned with broadcast.

 - HEVC encoding at various resolutions and bit rates